christianfl/Energize/README.md

     - Using [Conventional Commits](https://www.conventionalcommits.org) for PRs would be wonderful
     - it's easier to reach out in advance if you want something to be merged later 😊

+- If you have other ideas about how you'd like to contribute, just reach out on Matrix or via mail

 ## Donate

 If you want to support the development by a donation, you are very welcome to do so.
 Creating this app is a lot of fun but also a very time consuming task.
 Your donation helps to fill my coffee pot and makes sure my protein bars are filled up.